kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

         path: root # (1)
         name: example.kcp.io
     # optional
-    partition: cloud-region-gcp-europe-xdfgs
+    partition: cloud-region-gcp-europe-xdfgs # (2)
 ```

 1. The workspace path at which the `APIExport` sits.
-This can be in a different workspace than the `APIExportEndpointSlice`
+This can be in a different workspace than the `APIExportEndpointSlice`.
+2. The `Partition` object targeted by this endpoint slice.

 Based on this, only virtual workspace URLs for the `cloud-region-gcp-europe-xdfgs` partition will be populated into this endpoint slice.
 If you wish to get a full list of virtual workspace endpoints, just omit the `spec.partition` field from the example above.